 Make CPS a place where social workers want to work

 A Texas Legislative panel has proposed to raise the salary of caseworkers by $12,000.
-Our Director, Monica Faulkner and Will Francis, the Government Relations Director at the Texas chapter of the National Association of Social Workers write about why social workers avoid working for CPS.
+Our Director, Monica Faulkner and Will Francis, the Government Relations Director at the Texas chapter of the National Association of Social Workers write about why social workers avoid working for Texas CPS.

 By Monica Faulkner and Will Francis

-The majority of Child Protective Services workers are not social workers.
+The majority of Child Protective Services (CPS) workers are not social workers.
 Instead, Texas employs people with degrees in math, history, science, art and music to make life-altering decisions about vulnerable families and children.
 You don’t even need a bachelor’s degree.
 You can get hired without one.

 Social workers are licensed professionals who have received specific education from accredited schools.
 These professionals spend years learning and developing their understanding of children and families within the context of their environment.
 Students learn the fundamentals of what drives human behavior and how to approach complex social issues from multiple perspectives.